-We were also seeing that Korean beauty articles were very focused on 15 step regimens or how to use a specific ingredient.
+We also saw that Korean beauty articles focused on 15 step regimens or how to use a specific ingredient.
 It was a little click bait-y.
 Content wasn’t getting to the heart of the matter: Korean beauty is a philosophy.

-We felt that over the years, skincare lost that sense of fun and sensoriality.
+We felt that skincare lost that sense of fun and sensoriality over the years.
 Reigniting that was the mission that sparked this.

 Worklife: I feel like the U.S., in many ways, has been very behind on the fact that skincare is part of your overall health and wellbeing.

-Lee: Yes. ln Korea, prevention is such a key word when it comes to skin.
+Lee: Yes.
+In Korea, prevention is such a key word when it comes to skin.

 But there wasn't education around these types of intricate nuances here.

-Worklife: It's great to hear the fact that this education created the first version of Glow Recipe in its original form as a curation platform.
+Worklife: It's great to hear that this education created the first version of Glow Recipe in its original form as a curation platform.